 Motor training involves training the basic senses such as the vestibular sense, the tactile sense and the kinaesthetic sense.
 Training these senses has been shown to be crucial for optimal learning.
 One example is playing on a merry-go-round.

-You can read more about movement and learning here.
+You can read more about movement, learning and play values here.

 How do we build and create the best outdoor spaces?